:warning:IMPORTANT: PLEASE READ THIS BEFORE USING TAMPONS.:warning:

 When should I change my tampon?

-By lightly tugging on the removal string you will be able to tell if it's time to change your tampon.
-If it doesn't move, it's not saturated and there's no need to change.
+By lightly tugging on the removal string, you will be able to tell if it is time to change the tampon.
+If the tampon does not move, it is not saturated and there is no need to change.
 Though your needs will depend on your individual flow, you should change your tampon 3-6 times a day.
+You should never leave a tampon in for more than 8 hours.
+We recommend that on each day of your period you use the lowest absorbency tampon needed to suit that day’s flow.

 Removing my tampon